ncbi/blast-gcp/RUNNING_PIPELINE.md

 ./run_spark.sh
 ```

-In the terminal with "ncat -lk 10012", type in a query ("T1" as an test)
+In the job (input) terminal with "ncat -lk 10012", type in a query ("T1" as an test)

 # Viewing results
 ```console